mpmikulak/BF-Interpreter-Golang/README.md

 # Brainfuck interpreter in Golang
 A brainfuck interpreter written in golang.
 Currently all basic features work.
-The source code file is interpreted by using the -f flag and the -v flag provides some verbose output.
+The source code file is interpreted by using the -f flag and the -v flag provides verbose output.
 Brackets are always checked for errors.

-Future features will include, in order:
+New features include:
-- Verbose mode (in-progress)
+- Verbose output
 - Benchmarking
 - Better error handling

+Future features will include, in order:
 - Better debugger
 - Multi-file input